 Piper Professor Award

-Please note: 2019 Piper Professor applications should be submitted via the Faculty Requests portal, which will be available August 1 - September 23.
-2019.
+Please note: 2019 Piper Professor applications should be submitted via the Faculty Requests portal, which will be available through September 23, 2019.

 The Minnie Stevens Piper Professor Award Foundation annually honors ten professors in Texas colleges and universities for outstanding achievement in the teaching profession.
 Each award includes an honorarium and a plaque designating the recipient as a "Piper Professor".
 All faculty members who hold current appointments and have had at least seven years of full-time workload assignment at Texas State University are eligible to apply or be nominated.